 Penalties for criminal violations of the law protecting freedom of association and the right to enter into collective labor agreements include a prison sentence and fines and were generally commensurate with similar crimes.
-Local Ministry of Manpower offices were responsible for enforcement, which was particularly difficult in export-promotion zones.
+Penalties, however, were rarely applied against violators.
+Local Ministry of Manpower offices were responsible for enforcement including in export-promotion zones.
 Enforcement of collective bargaining agreements varied based on the capacity and interest of individual regional governments.

 Many strikes were unsanctioned or “wildcat” strikes that broke out after a failure to settle long-term grievances or when an employer refused to recognize a union.
 Unions reported that employers also used the bureaucratic process required for a legal strike to obstruct unions’ right to strike.
 Unions noted that employers’ delays in negotiating collective labor agreements contributed to strike activity and legal measures taken against union members in the event of a failed agreement negotiation.

-The 2020 Omnibus Law on Job Creation and the subsequent implementing regulations allowed for increased use of contract labor and eliminated restrictions on outsourcing labor.
-Both changes affected workers’ right to organize and bargain collectively.
-Under the law, outsourcing contract labor can be done for any business activity without limitation.
+The law eliminated restrictions on outsourcing labor and allows for increased use of contract labor, compared to before the law’s passage.
+Under the law, outsourcing contract labor may be done for any business activity without limitation.
 The provider company, rather than the user company, is solely responsible for the working conditions and wages of contract workers.
 The user company may source contract workers from multiple outsourcing companies, making it impossible for workers to bargain collectively at the workplace.

-The Omnibus Law provides vague limits to the use of fixed-term contracts.
-For example, fixed-term contracts can be used for any work that is temporary in nature or can be completed in “not too long a time.”
-The implementing regulations also increased the maximum duration of fixed contracts from three years to 10 years.
+The law provides vague limits to the use of fixed-term contracts.
+For example, fixed-term contracts may be used for any work that is temporary in nature or may be completed in “not too long a time.”
+The implementing regulations also increased the maximum duration of fixed contracts from three to 10 years.
 These broad guidelines made it difficult to ensure that the threat of contract renewal was not used to inhibit freedom of association and collective bargaining.
-In March workers at two unions, PTTEL security union and PTTEL care and service union, went on strike after failing to negotiate a new collective agreement with management.
-Part of the dispute was a result of the company outsourcing workers at the factory, and the dismissal of 38 of those workers.
-The union reported that police violently dispersed the picket line.

 B. PROHIBITION OF FORCED OR COMPULSORY LABOR

-The law prohibits all forms of forced or compulsory labor, prescribing penalties of imprisonment and a fine, which were commensurate with similar crimes.
+The law prohibits all forms of forced or compulsory labor, prescribing penalties of imprisonment and a fine, but the government did not effectively enforce it.